kellysdev/movie-aws/README.md

 - Users can add and remove movies from a list of their favorite movies.
 - Users can view their account information and their list of favorite movies from a Profile view.
 - Users can update their account information.
-- Users can upload a profile image.
+- Users can upload a profile image (this sets that image as their profile image).
 - Users can view images from the bucket their profile image is uploaded to.
+- Users can change their profile image.
 - Users can loggout of the app and deregister their accounts.

 ## Dependencies